Home

 Travel & Culture

-I just accepted a two-year assignment in Japan.
-I'm excited but terrified.
-I don't speak Japanese.
+I don't speak Japanese, and I just accepted a 2 year assignment in Okinawa.
+I'm excited and terrified.
 Everything I read says the work culture is completely different—long hours, strict hierarchy, reading social cues I don't understand.
 Some expats I've talked to say "just be yourself and they'll adapt to you."
 Others say I need to fully immerse and adopt Japanese business customs or I'll fail.
 My company's HR just sent me a PowerPoint about "not being offensive" that felt both patronizing and useless.
 How do I navigate a culture I don't understand without either being a clueless American or losing myself entirely?
-Is it possible to be authentically me while also genuinely respecting their way of doing things? — Lost in Translation Before I've Even Left
+Is it possible to be authentically me while also genuinely respecting their way of doing things?
+Thank you.

 Portrait of Marco Polo